 Mustafa Akyol is a Turkish political commentator and author based in Istanbul, Turkey.
 He is a regular opinion writer for various publications, including The International New York Times.
 (In Turkish “Akyol” literally means “the white path,” hence the name of this website.)

 Akyol was born in Ankara in 1972 and had his early education there.
 Later he graduated from Istanbul Nisantasi British High School and from the International Relations Department of the Bosphorus University.
 He had his master thesis on the Kurdish question at the History Department of the same university.

 Since 2002, he has been a regular commentator in the Turkish media.
 He is currently a regular columnist for Hurriyet Daily News, Turkey’s foremost English-language daily, and Al-Monitor, “the Pulse of the Middle East.”
-He writes a regular column for a Turkish-language daily, Star, as well.
+Since November 2013, he has been a monthly contributing opinion writer for The International New York Times as well.
 He also appears regularly on Turkish TV, on political discussion shows.

 He has spoken on many platforms, including the Council on Foreign Relations, Brookings Institution, Heritage Foundation, Mont Pelerin Society, Cato Institute, Acton Institute, Discovery Institute, Mises Institute and many universities around the world.
 He has been featured in popular TV shows such as Fareed Zakaria’s GPS on CNN and Hardtalk on BBC.
 His talk at TED, Faith Versus Tradition in Islam, has been widely acclaimed.